Meghan, Duchess of Sussex, takes tabloid to court over private dear ‘daddy’ letter

 “The claimant did not know that this interview had taken place with People magazine, nor, critically, that reference had been made in the interview to the Letter.”
 Meghan’s lawyers said that had she known of the briefing, she would “never have consented to such a reference.”

-Stephens said that the case was becoming one that was looking at the broader issues of news coverage and briefings to the media.
+Stephens said that the case was becoming one that looks at the broader issues of news coverage and briefings to the media.

 “It’s expanding beyond copyright and privacy issues to one examining the behavior of Associated Newspapers.
 Did they deceive Thomas Markle?
 Did they harass him?
 Did they encourage him?” he said.

-He also said the briefing to People magazine will come under scrutiny.
+He also said the briefing to People magazine will come under scrutiny, and that there was a possibility that Meghan’s five friends could be asked to disclose to the courts communications between them.

-“All of her five friends, there is going to be disclosure about the communications between them, the computers are going to be looked at, what were all five of them discussing, who gave authorization to disclose what, and that’s just one incident,” he said.
+The lawsuit has drawn comparisons with Princess Diana, Harry’s late mother, who sued the Mirror Group Newspapers for publishing photos of her at the gym.
+That case was settled before it went to trial.

+Earlier this week, Harry and Meghan wrote to the editors of four British tabloids, saying that they would have “zero engagement” with them because of what they said were “distorted, false or invasive” stories.